KhronosGroup/Vulkan-ValidationLayers/docs/gpu_dump.md

       - Resource Heap address: 0x300000000 + (descriptor_index * 64)
             The final descriptor index at [8] will access [0x3000001c0, 0x300000200)
       - Descriptor size: 64 (VK_DESCRIPTOR_TYPE_STORAGE_BUFFER)
-      - [WARNING] OUT OF BOUNDS - descriptor has an array length of [8] but any element accessed starting at [4] will be OOB of the heap and invalid if accessed
+      - [WARNING] OUT OF BOUNDS - descriptor has an array length of [8] but any element starting at index [4] will be out of bounds of the heap and invalid if accessed
 ```

 GPU Dump prints the mapping of where the heap will be read from, but it also issues a `warning`:

-> [WARNING] OUT OF BOUNDS - descriptor has an array length of [8] but any element accessed starting at [4] will be OOB of the heap and invalid if accessed
+> [WARNING] OUT OF BOUNDS - descriptor has an array length of [8] but any element starting at index [4] will be out of bounds of the heap and invalid if accessed

 This helps catch errors where, if the user accesses `ssbo[4]`, it will actually be out of bounds of the bound descriptor heap memory.

-This time if we update it to be a runtime descriptor array such as
+This time, if we update it to be a runtime descriptor array, such as

 ```
 layout (set = 0, binding = 0) buffer SSBO_0 {